TorqIT/data-importer-extensions-bundle/README.md

 ### SQL Data Loader

 The SQL Data Loader uses [DBAL](https://www.doctrine-project.org/projects/dbal.html) to allow data to be loaded from a SQL source.
 Connections to any database supported by DBAL will work provided they are configured correctly inside of `database.yaml`.
+(Database configuration can be placed in any valid Symfony config file, provided its in the correct format as can be seen in `database.yaml`).

 To set up a SQL source